 - Unexpected life changes occur.

 Make it okay with yourself to come back to your goals and reevaluate them every now and then.

-Instead of chasing a goal just to achieve it — even though you know it’s a dead-end — is just a waste of time and energy.
+Chasing a goal just to achieve it — even though you know it’s a dead-end — is just a waste of time and energy.

-How to balance career goals and personal life
+Step #7: Balance career goals and personal life

-And, even with a support system within your friends and family, the idea of dedicating so much time to your career can look dark and gloomy.
+And, even with a support system within your friends and family, the idea of dedicating so much time to your career can seem gloomy.

 Not everyone is up for the “grind”.